Try (rugby): Point value

 In rugby union, a try is worth five points; in rugby league, four (except in Nines, where a try between the goal posts is worth 5).

-Although a try is worth less in rugby league, it is more often the main method of scoring due to the smaller value of a goal kick and surety of possession - penalties are worth 2 points and drop-goals are worth 1 point whereas in rugby Union they are worth 3 points each.
+Although a try is worth less in rugby league, it is more often the main method of scoring due to the smaller value of a goal kick and surety of possession - penalties are worth 2 points and drop-goals are worth 1 point (2 points in the NRL if beyond 40 metres) whereas in rugby Union they are worth 3 points each.
 In rugby union, there is heavier reliance placed on goals to accumulate points at elite levels due to the significant value of goals and the defending team's skills.

 In rugby union, the value of a try has varied over time, from none to five points.
 In rugby league, the original value was three; this was increased to four in 1983.

 For the 2015–16 Welsh Premier Division season, World Rugby and the Welsh Rugby Union experimented with the awarding of six points for a try, along with other scoring changes.
 The intended result of a faster, more running-focussed game was not realised and the changes were reverted the following year.

 In the NRL and NRLW Nines competitions, a try is normally worth 4 points, but is sometimes worth 5 points when the ball carrier enters the "try zone" between the uprights.

+In some rugby union competitions, a 9 point try, or power try, is awarded if attacks are launched within 22 meters of the scoring team's own try line.
+Global Rapid Rugby was the most popular competition to implement this.